Remiii/mydevelopmentserverconfig/README.md

 ## License

-server-dev-config is licensed under the MIT license.
+server-dev-config is licensed under the MIT license (see LICENSE.md file).

 ## Author